-Looking to watch 'The Parent Trap' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or watch the David Swift-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.
+Set to enjoy 'The Parent Trap' on your favorite screen?
+Finding a streaming service to buy, rent, download, or watch the David Swift-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "Two identical twin sisters, separated at birth by their parents' divorce, are reunited years later at a summer camp, where they scheme to bring their parents back together.
 The girls, one of whom has been living with their mother and the other with their father, switch places after camp and go to work on their plan, the first objective being to scare off a gold-digger pursuing their father."

-'The Parent Trap' is currently available to rent, purchase, or stream via subscription on Apple TV, YouTube, Amazon Video, Google Play Movies, Fandango At Home, and Disney+ .
+'The Parent Trap' is currently available to rent, purchase, or stream via subscription on Apple TV, Disney+, Prime Video, Google Play Movies, YouTube, and Fandango At Home .

 'The Parent Trap' Release Dates